Abandoned & Little-Known Airfields:

 A 2001 photo by Scott Murdock of the entrance sign at the Victory Field Correctional Academy.

-A June 28, 2005 aerial view looking south at the site of Victory Field, showing the runway remains behind the prison buildings.
+A 2015 aerial view looking northeast at the site of Victory Field, showing the runway & ramp remains south of the prison buildings.

 See also: